ahmettoguz/Pray_Times/README.md

 ## Features

-* City is defined as dynamicly according to your location.
-* Next pray time is specified.
+* Next pray times are specified.
-* Times are displayed weekly and dynamic.
+* Times are displayed weekly and dynamically.
 * No advertisements, no unnecessary informations, no unnecessary pages.

 <br/>